Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

-It was later that summer, when my brother and his family were up visiting, when I first heard Prince Fredward hiss.
+It was later that summer when my brother and his family were visiting when I first heard Prince Fredward hiss.
 My brother owns a black lab.
 Remy is a happy-go-lucky goofball, and being as such, he was incredibly interested in the cat.
 Poor Fredward was not happy to be on the other end of said curiosity.

 Now Prince Fredward meows whenever he feels like it, which seems like all of the time.
 He's always wanting for attention, more food or water, or to sneak outside.
 I think he's still bored and would appreciate a companion other than a small dog, but that has yet come to pass.